I Declare a Thumb War

 Market Data is an archive of economic data and current events.
 Stock Market data is contextualised with images from the same day’s socio-political incidents.
 Companies, commodities and currencies share space with these events, placed on top of the digital information.

-The project considers the economy of photography; taking mass produced images and then privileging them as unique works.
+The project considers the economy of photography; turning mass produced images into unique artworks.